365 Coaching Tip: 364th & 365th – A FULL YEAR!

 October 29th Coaching Tip: An Evening With The Gals.

 We love Italian dinners.
 We love our friends.
 And, we love celebrating birthdays.
 So we blended the three loves together, and five of us met, had wine and appetizers, opened some gifts, had dinner and yes, dessert.
 We arrived at 5:30pm, and rolled out of the restaurant around 7:50pm.
 We enjoyed the dining, our server was super, and he just let us talk and spend quality time together.
 Not once did we feel rushed, not once.
 We all got caught up, planned our next gathering for mid-November, and something for the summer of 2026 in Michigan.
-Get your time with your pals; it’s a huge indicator for long term wellness, your ability to keep strong social connections with some key people in your life.
+Get your time with your pals; it’s a huge indicator for long term wellness.
+Your ability to keep strong social connections with some key people in your life is key to longevity.
 It doesn’t have to be family; it’s great if it is family, but friends who have deep, shared connections can be very healthy.
-Plan an evening with your people, the gals, the guys, the family.
+Plan an evening with your people, the gals, the guys, and/or the family.

 October 30th Coaching Tip: Get Some Sunshine.